drduh/macOS-Security-and-Privacy-Guide/README.md

 macOS is most secure running on [Apple hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) with Apple silicon.
 The newer the Mac, the better.
 Avoid hackintoshes and Macs that don't support the latest macOS, as Apple doesn't [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in versions that aren't the most recent one.

-When you purchase your Mac, you might want to avoid it being linked back to you.
-Depending on your threat model, you should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way no identifying information can be linked back to your purchase.
+When you purchase a Mac, you might want to avoid it being linked back to you.
+Depending on your threat model, you should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way limited identifying information can be linked to the purchase.

 When using a wireless keyboard, mouse, headphones, or other accessory, Apple accessories are generally the most secure option because macOS updates them automatically.
 They also support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) like BLE Privacy which randomizes the Bluetooth hardware address to prevent tracking, which is not guaranteed with third-party accessories.